List of automotive manufacturers by production: 2008

 This is a list of the 20 largest automotive manufacturers, ranked by their production volume in 2008.

 2007

 This is a list of the 20 largest automotive manufacturers, ranked by their production volume in 2007.

 2006

 This is a list of the 20 largest automotive manufacturers, ranked by their production volume in 2006.

 2005

 This is a list of the 20 largest automotive manufacturers, ranked by their production volume in 2005.

-2004
+2003–2004

-This is a list of the 20 largest automotive manufacturers, ranked by their production volume in 2004.
+This is a list of the 15 largest automakers by production in 2003 and 2004.

+2002

+This is a list of the 15 largest automakers by production in 2002.

+2001

+This is a list of the 15 largest automakers by production in 2001.